anan-123/anan-123.github.io/_pages/about.md

 - NLP or ML deep dive on Tuesdays at 7 AM Pacific/10 AM Eastern/7:30 PM IST
 - NLP & ML week in view on Thursdays at 7 AM Pacific/10 AM Eastern/7:30 PM IST

-The best way to keep up with me is [on Twitter](https://twitter.com/rctatman) or [Mastedon](https://mastodon.rctatman.com/@rctatman).
+The best way to keep up with me is [by subscribing to my (very infrequent) newsletter](https://tinyletter.com/rctatman).
+You can also follow me [on Twitter](https://twitter.com/rctatman) or [Mastedon](https://mastodon.rctatman.com/@rctatman).
 If you'd like to support my work, the best way is [through my ko-fi](https://ko-fi.com/rctatman/tiers).